Coastal Renaissance ferry current position

 - Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

 - In order to avoid air pollution, don't start the engine until instructed.

-- Double-ended ferry design allows vehicles to be loaded / unloaded via the ship's both ends (bow and stern).
+Double-ended ferry design allows vehicles to be loaded/unloaded via the ship's both ends (bow and stern).
 Double-ended ferries are used mainly on short routes (including river crossings) as they save maneuvering time and lower fuel consumption (and risks) before docking.
-An unique feature for such ships is the doubled propulsion (identical units installed at each end).
+A unique feature for such ships is the doubled propulsion (identical units installed at each end).
 This results in better stopping power and greater maneuverability in comparison to standard ferries.

 Each year, the BC FERRIES company signs contracts with shipyards in British Columbia, spending over USD 60 million (annually) on fleetwide drydock refits/refurbishments and general vessel maintenance.